Renfe Class 102: Background, design and orders

 The train is nicknamed Pato, Spanish for duck, due to the aerodynamic design of the power cars resembling a beak.
 The beak design reduces noise created by air resistance at top speeds.

 The series trains were intended for a top speed of 330 km/h.
 This top speed was supposed to be enough to fulfill the tender condition of a two-and-a-half-hour travel time between Madrid and Barcelona.
 Experts ascribe this reduction compared to original plans to budgetary reasons, which derive from the strongly increased power requirements at even higher speeds.

+Formation

+Each Class 102 trainset has a power car on each end and 12 articulated Talgo cars between them, for a total of 14 cars and a length of 200 m.
+As built, the passenger accommodation comprised two Club coaches, three Preferente coaches, one cafeteria coach and six Turista coaches, providing 316 passenger places in total.

+The as-built formation is shown below from the Club end to the Turista end.
+As the trainsets are bidirectional, this does not represent a fixed geographic orientation.